Approximating $f$-Divergences with Rank Statistics: Experiments

 \subsubsection{Two-dimensional toy examples}

-We illustrate the induced particle dynamics on four $2$D toy targets: (i) a checkerboard distribution, (ii) a noisy ring, (iii) a two--spirals dataset, and (iv) a two--component Gaussian mixture (two blobs).
-In each case we draw $M$ reference samples from the target $\nu$ and initialize $N$ particles from an isotropic Gaussian.
+We illustrate the induced particle dynamics on four $2$D toy targets: (i) a checkerboard distribution, (ii) a noisy ring, (iii) a two-spirals dataset, and (iv) a two-component Gaussian mixture (two blobs).
+In each case, we draw $M$ reference samples from the target $\nu$ and initialize $N$ particles from an isotropic Gaussian.
 We then iterate \eqref{eq:particle_transport_update} for a fixed number of outer steps and report snapshots at $t\in\{0,1,5,10,20,40,100,200,400\}$.

-Figure~\ref{fig:mosaic_nice} uses an SGD approximation of the rank--proximal refinement \eqref{eq:rank_prox} with the KL generator, $L=10$ projection directions, and trust-region parameter $\eta=0.5$.
+Figure~\ref{fig:mosaic_nice} uses an SGD approximation of the rank-proximal refinement \eqref{eq:rank_prox} with the KL generator, $L=10$ projection directions, and trust-region parameter $\eta=0.5$.
 We use a moderate outer step size by starting from $\varepsilon=0.20$ and linearly annealing it to $0.15$ over training; in parallel we anneal the rank smoothing temperature (cf. \cref{alg:rank-prox-transport-compact}) from $\tau=0.30$ to $0.10$ and increase the rank resolution from $K=80$ to $K=128$.

-Qualitatively, the dynamics rapidly matches the target geometry across very different structures.
-On the checkerboard, particles populate multiple disconnected cells without degenerating to a single region; on the ring, they expand radially and then redistribute along the angular direction; on spirals, the cloud progressively aligns with the nonlinear manifold; and on the two-blobs mixture, it splits and concentrates around both modes.
+Qualitatively, the dynamics rapidly match the target geometry across very different structures.
+On the checkerboard, particles populate multiple disconnected cells without degenerating to a single region; on the ring, they expand radially and then redistribute along the angular directions; on spirals, the cloud progressively aligns with the nonlinear manifold; and on the two-blobs mixture, it splits and concentrates around both modes.